aclaypool/terraform/README.md

 http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html

 ## Usage
 A terraform init may be required if you do not have the AWS and NULL plugins already installed.
+OSX versions of the terraform and the pluggins are included in the repo.

 This script assumes that you have aws credentials in an aws credentials file per AWS' documentation http://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html